-The Third Annual Celebrating the Arts at Friedman Place exhibition will be displayed at Friedman Place for two weeks, with the opening occurring on Wednesday evening, October 23, 2019.
-It is expected that the artwork will be viewed by 500 people or more during the entire period of the exhibition.
+The third annual Celebrating the Arts at Friedman Place exhibition will be displayed at Friedman Place for two weeks, with the opening occurring Wednesday evening at 5:30 on October 23, 2019.

-The art work exhibited in Celebrating the Arts at Friedman Place is related to vision, blindness, or disability.
+The artwork exhibited in Celebrating the Arts at Friedman Place is related to vision, blindness, or disability.
 Several of our residents submitted artwork—projects were made in our therapeutic weaving program and crafts put on by our activities department.
-Some of our residents work on art in their rooms from painting to clay sculpting.
-Pictured are three masks that are part of a collection of masks created by a few of our residents for a collective piece titled Friedman Place Family Tribe.
+Some of our residents work on art in their rooms, in their preferred medium, from painting to clay sculpting.
+Pictured are three mixed-media pieces that a group of residents collaborated on.
 Many of the woven pieces displayed will be for sale along with many other pieces at our upcoming weaving sale in November!

 Several artists in the community submitted art for exhibition.
 Artist Julia Miller, a professional sound artist and musician, and a group of weavers who are blind and disabled collaborated on “Blind Weavers Explore Sound.”
 Ms. Miller curated the display.
 Together, they created several pieces of woven fiber art resulting from their unique exploration of sound and blindness.